How do I obtain tickets to a Broadway In Chicago show?

 Can all ages attend shows at Broadway In Chicago theatres?

 As a courtesy to our patrons, we recommend children 5 and above attend our shows and strongly recommend that that children under 2 do not attend.
 This recommendation may be altered on show by show based on content.
 Any specific age restrictions will be included in your purchase.
-Show-specific age recommendations will be listed on each specific show pages on our website.
+Show-specific age recommendations will be listed on each show pages on our website.
 Parental judgment of the content for each show should be made on an individual basis prior to purchase.
-All patrons, regardless of age, must have a ticket.
-All minors must be accompanied by an adult.
-Due to COVID protocol children under 2 are not allowed in the theatre.
+All patrons, regardless of age, must have a ticket, minors must be accompanied by an adult and will be asked to leave the theatre if exhibiting disruptive behavior.

 How early can I pick up tickets that are held at will call?